whentotrade/WTT.BitmexDataFeed/README.md

 # BitMEX WhenToTrade Datafeed
-Datafeed source library for the BitMEX integration to use with WhenToTrade Charting and Cycle analysis platform
+Datafeed source library for the BitMEX crypto trading platform to integrate with WhenToTrade Charting and Cycle analysis platform.

 ### Setup
 - Compile library or download pre-build library **WTT.BitmexDataFeed.zip** from [release page]